MoiZuleta98/MoiZuleta98/README.md

 My name is Moisés, i'm from Argentina and i'm a developer web.

-●  Recientemente egresado de digital house 🎓
+●  Recently graduated from digital house 🎓

-●  Actualmente estoy aprendiendo lenguajes, herramientas de desarrollo y mejorando mis habilidades.
+●  I am currently learning languages, development tools and improving my skills.

 ## Skills 🔭